Beige-Coffee/programming-lightning-intro/.tutorial/14-revocable-transactions.md

 # Revocable Transactions

 Recall, our motivation for creating revocable transactions is that we need a way to invalidate old commitment transaction such that Alice and Bob *are disincentivized from* broadcasting them to steal each other's bitcoin.
-As we saw in the previous exercise, Alice made a payment to Bob of 2 bitcoin, however, she still has a valid refund transaction that she could publish to the Bitcoin network, effectively stealing back the 2 bitcoin.

 Since Bitcoin does not support the ability to cancel transactions, we need a more clever way to *disincentivize* broadcasting old transactions.